narsimlukemsaram/Ubuntu2204_ROS2_SSD/README.md

 - Choose the USB drive as the boot device.
 - Restart the computer it will automatically boot from the USB stick with the Ubuntu installation media.

-**8. Once you have booted into Ubuntu, choose ‘Try or Install Ubuntu’ from Grub MENU
+**8. Once you have booted into Ubuntu, choose ‘Try or Install Ubuntu’ from Grub MENU**:

-Now you can connect your external drive to your PC.
+Now, you can connect your external drive to your PC.

-**9. After a while, a loader with options of “Try Ubuntu” and “Install Ubuntu” will come up.
+**9. After a while, a loader with options of “Try Ubuntu” and “Install Ubuntu” will come up**:
 You can choose either one.
 If you choose Try Ubuntu, Ubuntu will load from your USB for the time being, and on the desktop there is a shortcut to “Install Ubuntu”.
-I personally prefer this way because the fonts appear much bigger, and you can do other things on the temporary Ubuntu while the installation is ongoing.
+I personally prefer this method because the fonts appear much bigger, and you can do other things with the temporary Ubuntu while the installation is ongoing.

 **10. Follow the instructions to go ahead.**:

 - In ***Update and other software*** tab, it is recommended to select ***Normal installation*** and tick both of the two ***Other options***
 - In the screenshot below — my external and portable drive is identified as /dev/sdb2 — and it is currently unpartitioned.
 Unmount (right click and unmount) any currently mounted partitions on this drive and delete all partitions (again — be double sure you’re working on the correct drive).

-**11. Now, you can click on Install Ubuntu icon, and proceed towards installing until you encounter the ‘Installation Type’ window**:
+**11. Now, you can click on the Install Ubuntu icon and proceed towards installing until you encounter the ‘Installation Type’ window**:

 - Click on ‘Something else’ and proceed

   Now that we’re on the ‘Something else’ installation type screen — scroll down the list of available drive volumes until you see your device and the partitions we previously created.
 In this example /dev/sdb1, /dev/sdb2, and /dev/sdb3.

 - Lastly, still in the installation type tab, change the device for boot loader installation to the same device as your root partition.
 After all, click ***Install Now*** and follow the instructions on your screen